veeti512/wadblender/README.md

 * [Video Tutorial](https://www.youtube.com/watch?v=ErSYyMgzUS4)

 ### Import Animations from other sources:
-* WADBlender includes the KeeMap addon that transfers animations to different rigs.
+* WADBlender includes the [Blender Rig Retargeting Addon](https://github.com/nkeeline/Keemap-Blender-Rig-ReTargeting-Addon) that allows mapping motions of one rig to another.
-* Few modifications were made for WAD Blender skeletons compatibility.
-There are some additional options for inverting rotation angles and location coordinates.
+* Few modifications were made for compatibility with WADBlender skeletons.
+There are also some additional options for inverting rotation angles and location coordinates.
-* See tutorial.md for importing Tomb Raider Angel of Darkness Animations.
+* See [Tutorial](https://github.com/veeti512/wadblender/blob/master/tutorial.md) for importing Tomb Raider Angel of Darkness Animations.